Client-Focused. Experienced.

 Although mediation looks slightly different for everyone, there are a few broad steps you will follow:

-1. Seek counsel from a family law attorney who has experience handling mediation.
+1. Seek counsel from an Irvine family law attorney who has experience handling mediation.

 2. Work with your attorney and the attorney of the other party to hire a neutral mediator.